Hemant-424/Face_Recognition/README.md

 Usage:
 Stage 1: Data Collection
--I collected the data(images) and stored in different folders with the images names Stage 2:
+-I collected the data(images) and stored in different folders with the images names(Images.png are the training images) Stage 2:
 -I had train the model using that training data which i stored in Different folders Stage 3: